rajsaksham-32/deckbot/README.md

 - Modular separation of game logic and bot interaction
 - Clean state handling across multi-step sessions

-It reflects strong foundations in:
+It also helped me get used to:

 - Backend development
 - API-based interaction systems